+4 Maintaining a Virtual Channel Frame Count for OID Transfer Frames is optional.
+See the use of the optional parameters: 3.9.2.4 IN_SDU Loss Flag and 3.6.2.4 OCF_SDU Loss Flag for details.

 The idle data pattern used in the OID Transfer Frame is project-specific, but a random pattern is preferred.
 Problems with the reception of Frames have been encountered because of insufficient randomization.